OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 The more details a model is able to learn, the more it can store information on individual training set entries.
 If this happens more than necessary, this is called *overfitting*, which can be prevented by configuring smaller models.

-Controls specific for Model inversion and membership inference:
+Controls for Model inversion and membership inference:
+* See General controls
+* See controls for threats through use
 * HIDECONFIDENCE.
 Exclude indications of confidence in the output
 * SMALLMODEL.
 Overfitting can be prevented by keeping the model small so it is not able to store detail at the level of individual training set samples.
 * TODO: Add noise to the training set.